NethermindEth/nethermind/README.md

 ### Get the digest of the Docker image

-In case of any Docker image need to be updated in the repository, you can update the digest of these images as follows:
+In case any Docker image needs to be updated in the repository, you can update the digest of these images as follows:

 ```sh
 docker inspect --format='{{index .RepoDigests 0}}' <image_name>